adis92202/precipitation_analysis/README.md

 1. Clone this repository to your preferred location as mentioned in the **GitHub** section
 2. Go into this location and copy the absolute path
 3. Open the Anaconda Prompt and use `cd <copied_absolute_path>` command
-4. Use `conda env create -f spi_env.yml` command in the Anaconda Prompt
+4. Use `conda-lock install --name spi_env conda-lock.yml` command in the Anaconda Prompt
-5. Still in the Anaconda Prompt, activate this environment via `conda activate spi_env`
+5. Verify that the new environment was installed correctly using `conda env list` - you should see `spi_env` on the list
-6. Verify that the new environment was installed correctly using `conda env list` - you should see `spi_env` on the list
+6. Still in the Anaconda Prompt, activate this environment via `conda activate spi_env`
 7. Now, you can close Anaconda Prompt window

 ## Usage